 HIV (Human Immunodeficiency Virus) is a virus that affects the immune system.
 Once the virus enters the blood stream, it infects healthy cells and replicates.
 It breaks down the body’s natural defences by affecting key cells in the immune system called CD4 cells.
 CD4 cells help recognise the ‘bad’ cells in your body that enter from infection.
 Once your immune system is weakened, illnesses which you would ordinarily be able to fight off with ease, can become far more severe.
 These illnesses are called opportunistic infections and can range from the common cold to much more severe infections.
 People with HIV can often become infected with multiple illnesses at the same time because of their weakened immune system.

 AIDS stands for Acquired Immunodeficiency Syndrome and indicates that particular opportunistic infections have severely damaged a person’s immune system.
 In Australia a person is defined as having AIDS if they have what is known as an ‘AIDS defining illness and a HIV positive diagnosis’.
 These illnesses can be one or a combination of infections and/or malignancies.
-For a full list of AIDS defining conditions visit the Department of Health and Ageing website.
+For a full list of AIDS defining conditions visit the Department of Health and Human Services.